Promoting child safety at home

 Water safety

-Water safety depends on 100% active adult supervision whenever your child is around water.
-This includes around baths, pools, ponds, dams, rivers, creeks, baths and buckets with water.
+Water safety depends on 100% active adult supervision whenever children are around water.
+This includes around baths, pools, ponds, dams, rivers, creeks and buckets with water.

 CPR and first aid

-It’s a very good idea to do some first aid and CPR training.
-First aid training is recommended every three years, and CPR training is recommended every year.
-You can do training with organisations like the Royal Life Saving Society, the Red Cross and St John Ambulance Australia.
+It’s a very good idea to do first aid and CPR training.
+First aid training is recommended every 3 years, and CPR training is recommended every year.
+You can do training with organisations like Royal Life Saving Australia, the Australian Red Cross and St John Ambulance Australia.

 Keep first aid kits in your home and car, and take a kit on holidays too.

-Print out our illustrated guides to CPR for children under one year, CPR for children over one year, choking first aid for children under one year and choking first aid for children over one year.
+Print out our illustrated guides to CPR for babies, CPR for children and teens, choking first aid for babies, choking first aid for children and teens and RICER first aid.

 Emergency numbers

 Make a list of emergency numbers to keep near your telephone.
-Below are some suggestions for numbers to include:
+Here are numbers to include:

 - Police, ambulance, fire – 000